-621. Basis of Payment
+621.10 Basis of Payment

 621.01 Description.
-This work consists of preparing the pavement and furnishing and placing plowable raised pavement marker castings (RPMs) and prismatic retroreflectors
+This work consists of preparing the pavement and furnishing and placing plowable raised pavement marker castings (RPMs) and prismatic retroreflectors, and removing existing RPMs for disposal.

 621.02 Materials.
 Furnish materials from the Department’s Qualified Products List (QPL) conforming to the following: